 The blended learning package

 - a half-day training workshop for all staff, introducing the basic elements of learning power.

 - and on the same day...

 - SLT induction

-- A half-day session with SLT to introduce the resource pack materials and guide the team in reviewing the current learning focus of the school.
+- A half-day session with SLT to introduce the resource pack of materials and guide the team in planning to establish the building of learning power in classrooms.

 2. The pack of resources

 A pack of resources including books, posters, and electronically available CPD sessions and classroom activities.

 Books – Offering a reservoir of information and ideas on the what, why and how of learning power